EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - University of North Carolina at Greensboro held a “Voting 101” session to educate students on how to research candidates and issues and how and where to vote.
 They also did a whiteboard project in which they asked students to write down the issue that they cared most, then circulated pictures of their statements on social media.

-- Delta College in Saginaw Michigan created Democracy In Motion, a triangular wall with a writable surface.
-Every two weeks, the Citizens In Action student club posted a different political topic on the wall, while students responded by writing their responses, generating a public dialogue.
+- Delta College in Saginaw Michigan created Democracy in Motion, a triangular wall with a writable surface.
+Every two weeks, the Citizens in Action student club posted a different political topic on the wall, while students responded by writing their responses, generating a public dialogue.
 A cabinetry class constructed the wall with materials purchased through a grant offered by the college president.
-Delta also holds regular soapbox events where they set up a stage and sound system in the Commons during peak lunch times, allowing students to share about issues they are passionate about and why they’re motivated to take action.
+Delta also holds regular soapbox events where they set up a stage and sound system in the Commons during peak lunch times, allowing students to share about issues they are passionate about.

-- University of Michigan-Dearborn held a well-attended lecture on campaign finance and hosted a Jeopardy game where the questions highlighted election-related information.
+- University of Michigan-Dearborn hosted a Jeopardy game where questions highlighted election-related information.

-- The same University of Kentucky journalism professor had his students use CEEP’s format to create their own guide for the 2015 Governor’s race, which they distributed on campus and which Kentucky Campus Compact distributed to other universities and colleges state-wide.
+- The same University of Kentucky journalism professor had his students use CEEP’s format to create their own guide for their Governor’s race, which they distributed on campus and which Kentucky Campus Compact distributed to other universities and colleges statewide.

 - Richmond Virginia’s CBS affiliate aired student reports on the election from a Virginia Commonwealth University communications class.
 VCU communications students also created and promoted a widely read campus social media channel where student reporters covered the election and posted relevant stories from external sources.